hannahmetzler/ai_skills/Notes_for_future_courses.md

   - GPT-4.5 preview will be deprectated on July 14th? https://www.theverge.com/news/647896/openai-chatgpt-gpt-4-1-mini-nano-launch-availability
   - GPT 5 in a few months
 - Claude 3.7
-- Gemini 2.5 Pro (experimental, free, just less agentic ability)
-    - slightly less capable but faster and cheaper models (Gemini 2.5 Flash, and Grok-3-mini)
 - Update part about o1 to o3
   - o3 mini: quick reasoning (wie Deepseek R1), particularly good for programming
   - better: 04 mini.
   - trained to problem solve, and use tools agentically (search, write code, generae graphs, explain, etc)

+## Claude

 - Claude features: integrates with Google Workspace (calendar, Docs), Research: search in your work context and on the web, verified citations (not yet available in Austria)
 - Organize in Projects

+## ChatGPT features

+- projects
+- Libary: all your generated images
+    - deleting: you need to delete the conversation
+    - (date visible in library when you click on the image, or write a prompt, that will take you back to the conversation)

 # Include Deep Research: Google Deep Research, Claude Research

   - Think for much longer
-  - provide sources
+  - provides verified sources
-  - limited access with ChatGPT plus (10 questions/ month, 120 as a Pro User
+  - limited access with ChatGPT plus (10 questions/ month, 120 as a Pro User - still correct?)
   - still includes unreliable sources, can include hallucinations)
+- It asks for clarifications before it writes the report

 ## Customizing session